KevanMacGee/HTML-Pom/README.md

 * Replaced `setInterval` to avoid time drift.
 * Added the ability to remain accurate even if the browser goes inactive.
-* Sounds are complete, not rudimentary.
+* Sounds are now complete, not rudimentary.
+(But I think I am going to redo them again.)
 * Added ability to pick the number of Pomodoros.
+* Still not satidfied with the settings layout and options.

 **To do:**

 * Modal styling is basic, not attractive.
-It need a complete overhaul.
+It needs a complete overhaul.
 * Needs mobile fine tuning.
 * Settings interface layout not final.